Avalanche transistor: History

 Linear applications of this class of devices started later since there are some requirements to fulfill, as described below.
 The use of avalanche transistors in those applications is not mainstream since the devices require high collector to emitter voltages in order to work properly.

-Nowadays, there is still active research on avalanche devices (transistors or other) made of compound semiconductors, capable of switching currents of several tens of amperes even faster than "traditional" avalanche transistors.
+Nowadays, there is still active research on avalanche transistors (or alike) made of compound semiconductors, capable of switching currents of several tens of amperes even faster than "traditional" avalanche transistors.